goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/10-entity-aware-transformers-for-eneity-search.md

     - first ranking based on bm25
     - the top k docs are passed to second ranker - here a bert based retrieval model
     - for every query-document pair is passed to bert to retreived
-    - the bert classification vector is used as input to a signle layer neural network to obtain the relevance
+    - the bert classification vector is used as input to a signle layer neural network to obtain the relevance of document with the query
     - the model is trained :/

+To sum it up.
+First they learn the mapping matrix.
+Then all queries and documents are annotated with an entity linker, and tagged quries and documents are tokenized and mapped to the corresponding vector presentations.
+This input is fed into the em-bert model and then it is tuned on multiple collections.

 ## Evaluation